Noel Odell: Achievements

 In 1936 Noel Odell with Bill Tilman successfully reached the summit of Nanda Devi which at the time, and until 1950, was the highest mountain climbed.
 Odell returned to Everest with the expedition led by Tilman in 1938.

 Noel Odell had a colourful career outside mountaineering as well, serving with the Royal Engineers in both World Wars, as a consultant in the petroleum and mining industries, and teaching geology at a number of universities around the world, including Harvard and Cambridge.
 He was Professor of Geology at the University of Otago in New Zealand and Peshawar University in Pakistan.

 In 1944 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir James Wordie, George Tyrrell, Sir Arthur Trueman and John Weir.

 Family

-In 1917 he married Gwladys Jones (died 1977).
+In 1917 he married Gwladys Mona Jones (1891-1977).
+Mona was also a climber and was a long standing member of the Ladies' Alpine Club, having joined in 1921 and remained a member until her death.